determined-ai/determined/docs/reference/reference-training/experiment-config-reference.rst

    slot limit of an active experiment can be changed using ``det experiment set max-slots <id>
    <slots>``.
 By default, there is no limit on the number of slots an experiment can use.

+   When the cluster is deployed with an :ref:`HPC workload manager <sysadmin-deploy-on-hpc>`, this value is ignored and instead managed by the configured workload manager.

    .. warning::

       ``max_slots`` is only considered when scheduling jobs; it is not currently used when